 The Company's shares have been listed on the Taiwan Stock Exchange (TWSE) since July 2018.

-The parent company only financial statements are presented in the Company's functional currency, the New Taiwan dollar.
+The consolidated financial statements of the Company and its subsidiaries (collectively referred to as the "Group") are presented in the Company's functional currency, the New Taiwan dollar.

 2. APPROVAL OF FINANCIAL STATEMENTS